vd Brink Home Automations

 What it does

-Claude Code and Codex support hooks that can run commands when something happens.
+Claude Code and Codex support hooks that run commands when certain events happen.
 This example uses those hooks to publish a small MQTT message.

 The flow is: